BmAlkes/HomeChallendge/FrontEnd/README.md

 <h2>🗄️ Notes Project</h2>

 <h2>📝 Description</h2>
-<p>Back end created for Home assignment , with the intention of connecting to the front end and performing CRUD</p>
+<p> Front End created for Home assignment , with the intention of connecting to the back end and performing CRUD of notes and login</p>

 <hr/>

 <h2>📚Functionalities</h2>
-<p>Feature 1: back end system with connection to the mongo DB database, which creates, edits, deletes and updates notes</p>
+<p>Feature 1:Login and Register page are is possible to create a user and login.</p>
-  <p>Feature 2:creation of user and login, with password verification, JWT & Hash system </p>
+  <p>Feature 2: Home page, The user can create, edit and delete notes.
+The user have acess only to your own note. </p>
   <hr/>
 <h3>🔧
 Technologies used
 Technology</h3>

-<p>Node, Express, MongoDb, mongoose, JWT, Cors </p>
+<p>React, Zod, Styled-components, axios, react-hook-form, react-router-dom </p>

 <hr/>
 <h2>🚀 Rodando o projeto</h2>